himanshu2454/Kunteksto/docs_source/source/intro.rst

 Requirements
 ============

 - Python 3.6 or later.
-See: https://www.python.org/downloads/
+See: `Downloads <https://www.python.org/downloads/>`_
-- Installation of SQLiteBrowser.
-See: http://sqlitebrowser.org/ or other tool for editing SQLite databases.
+- Installation of `SQLiteBrowser <http://sqlitebrowser.org/>`_ or other tool for editing SQLite databases.

 .. _install: